 Russia aims to boost the share of electricity it gets from nuclear power to 25% in that time, up from 16% now.

 In all, 15 Japanese nuclear plants housing 25 reactors have applied for permission to resume operations.
 Five reactors have already been cleared.

 As for the U.S., nuclear energy provides 63% — nearly two-thirds — of the country's carbon-free electricity.
 This is shocking when you consider that nuclear power accounted for just 1% of the nation's electricity when Congress passed the Clean Air Act in 1970.

 And guess what?
 That share is forecast to grow even further over the next decade.

-In fact, Congress recently passed a $1.8 trillion Omnibus Appropriations Act.
-And tucked into that bill was $1 billion of funding for nuclear energy programs.
+In fact, Congress passed a $1.8 trillion Omnibus Appropriations Act with $1 billion of funding for nuclear energy programs.
 That's a billion dollars earmarked for the development of new advanced reactors.

 President Donald Trump has proven to be a strong supporter of nuclear power, as well.

 Before he even took the oath of office, Trump sent a secret memo to the Department of Energy (DOE), asking how it could keep nuclear reactors “operating as part of the nation’s infrastructure” and what it could do to prevent nuclear plants from shutting down.